PacoVu/IODClientForWindowsUniversal/README.md

     void GetJobResult(String jobID)

 *Description:*
-* Sends a request to IDOL OnDemand to retrieve the content identified by the jobID.
+* Sends a request to Haven OnDemand to retrieve content identified by the jobID.

 *Parameter:*
-* jobID: the jobID returned from an IDOL OnDemand API upon an asynchronous call.
+* jobID: the jobID returned from a Haven OnDemand API upon an asynchronous call.

 *Response:*
 * Response will be returned via the requestCompletedWithContent(String response)

 *Example code:*
-    Parse a JSON string contained a jobID and call the function to get the actual content from IDOL OnDemand server
+    Parse a JSON string contained a jobID and call the function to get the actual content from Haven OnDemand server

-    void iodClient_requestCompletedWithJobID(string response)
+    void hodClient_requestCompletedWithJobID(string response)
     {
         JsonValue root;
         JsonObject jsonObject;